kgisl/makesite/content/blog/2020-11-17-curious-hacking-genius.md

 ## Mission and Vision

 - ENVISIONED future - *BECOME what in a constrainted time frame?* Become #1 in delivering more genius per genius to the society to increase prosperity and wealth (medium term outcome)
-- IPL-like MISSION - *BE doing what even if not paid money?* - To prepare more talent to meet better opportunities by producing more learning (RFB)
+- IPL-like MISSION - *BE doing what even if not paid any money for it?* - To prepare more talent to meet better opportunities by producing more learning (RFB)

 - STRATEGY/TACTICS: *KnowHow * for how to have Genius happen inside a student? - http://j.mp/hackGenius
   - use this formula